CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Background

-\paragraph{Kernel Libraries and Compilers.} High-performance GPU kernels are typically developed using a stack of vendor libraries, domain-specific frameworks, and compiler systems.
+High-performance GPU kernels are typically developed using vendor libraries, template libraries, domain-specific programming systems, and compiler frameworks.
 Vendor-provided libraries such as cuBLAS~\cite{cublas} and cuDNN~\cite{chetlur2014cudnn} offer highly optimized implementations of common operations but are closed-source and limited to predefined kernels.
-Template-based libraries such as CUTLASS~\cite{cutlass}, together with its underlying CuTe tensor abstraction layer, expose building blocks for constructing custom kernels while still requiring substantial manual engineering.
-More recent domain-specific programming systems, including Triton~\cite{tillet2019triton} and ThunderKittens~\cite{spector2024thunderkittens}, simplify GPU programming by providing higher-level abstractions for memory layouts and execution structure, yet kernel implementations must still be written and tuned by developers with less flexibility.
-Compiler-based systems such as \texttt{torch.compile}~\cite{paszke2019pytorch} automate certain transformations at the graph or operator level but generally operate within fixed optimization patterns.
-These approaches reduce the difficulty of kernel development but still depend on human-designed implementations and optimization strategies.
+Template-based libraries such as CUTLASS~\cite{cutlass} offer reusable CUDA templates for building custom kernels, while still requiring substantial manual engineering effort.
+Higher-level systems such as Triton~\cite{tillet2019triton} and ThunderKittens~\cite{spector2024thunderkittens} make kernel programming more accessible by abstracting memory layout and execution structure, but developers have less control over low-level optimization choices.
+Compiler-based systems such as \texttt{torch.compile}~\cite{paszke2019pytorch} further automate graph- and operator-level transformations, but generally only optimize using fixed optimization patterns.
+These systems reduce the burden of GPU kernel development, yet efficient custom kernels still often depend on expert-designed implementations and optimization strategies.

-\paragraph{Benchmarks and Surveys.} KernelBench~\cite{ouyang2025kernelbench} introduces a benchmark suite designed to evaluate whether LLMs can generate correct and high-performance GPU kernels from PyTorch reference implementations.
-Work presented in ~\cite{yu2026towards} provides a systematic overview of the emerging space of LLM-driven kernel generation, categorizing approaches across model training, agentic workflows, and evaluation strategies.
-Robust kbench ~\cite{lange2025towards} further emphasizes the need for reliable correctness verification and hardware-aware evaluation in agentic optimization pipelines.

-\paragraph{Empirical Evaluation of LLM Capabilities.} Several works focus on empirically evaluating the ability of LLMs to generate HPC kernels.~\cite{godoy2023evaluation} and~\cite{valero2023comparing} assess correctness and programming proficiency across classical numerical kernels and programming models.
-These studies characterize model capabilities but do not propose structured execution-driven refinement frameworks.